 - NH gas utilities are required to provide safe and reliable service to their firm ratepayers.
 This means they must have contracts for an assortment of more costly supply resources to serve winter period load requirements than for summer periods.
 These resources include a variety of firm pipeline, underground storage and winter peaking gas supply assets.
 Winter peaking gas supply contracts are typically structured to meet load requirements during the coldest 10, 20 or 30 days of the winter period and are usually the most expensive resources in a supply portfolio.
 These assorted supply resources usually include both fixed demand and commodity costs.
 These costs need to be factored into the winter period cost of gas rate calculations and tend to make the winter period cost of gas rate more expensive than the summer rate.
 Without these firm contracted winter period resources, the gas utilities would not be able to provide the required service reliability on the coldest days.

 - In New Hampshire, gas utilities pre-purchase significant volumes of production area gas supply during each summer period and inject the gas into natural gas storage facilities in New York, Pennsylvania, Michigan and Ontario, which are closer to the markets in the northeast.
-Common North American production areas include the Gulf of Mexico/Texas/Louisiana area, the Rocky Mountains, Appalachia, western Canada and Canadian Maritimes supply basins.
 The storage gas commodity is priced based on actual costs at the time it was purchased for injection into storage and also includes the related pipeline transportation and storage facility costs.
 When this gas commodity is withdrawn from storage during the winter months the average inventory price of the storage gas withdrawals is factored into the cost of gas rate used for billing purposes.
 This storage gas commodity price, for reasons stated above, may not correlate with current winter period market prices.

 - Gas utilities have LNG and/or propane air peakshaving gas plants located strategically on their distribution systems.
 These peakshaving plants include buildings that house the electronic controls and boilers, and secure outside yards that provide space for vaporizors that convert liquefied gas supplies into gas vapor, multiple storage tanks for the liquefied gas supplies and air compressors to push the vaporized gases into the distribution pipes.
 These peakshaving plants are used to provide a last source of gas supply to utility customers when all other more traditional sources of pipeline gas supplies are being fully utilized or not available.
 All costs associated with these peakshaving facilities are factored into the winter period cost of gas rates, increasing the unit cost reflected on your monthly gas bill.